biotaphy/tutorials/_sphinx_config/tutorial/w8_build_pam.rst

   * **layer**: list of a

     * layer filename
     * (optional) label for the encoded layer in the output matrix.
-Defaults to the basename of the layer file.
-    * (optional) attribute
+If no label is provided for a layer file, the program will first look for another file in the same directory with the same basename, and with the extension ".label".
+If this Defaults to the the first line of a file in the same directory and with the same basename as lyr_filename and a ".label" extension, OR the basename of the layer file.
+    * (optional) attribute.
+Defaults to None, using the pixel value for raster data.

+  * **layer_file_pattern**: File pattern that describes one or more input files.

   * **log_filename**: Output filename to write logging data
   * **log_console**: 'true' to write log to console